YasenKurtev/SoftUni-JS-Advanced/README.md

 9. Prototypes and Inheritance

 Each topic contains two main categories - Lab and Exercise.
-The descriptions for the different tasks are included in each folder.
+The descriptions for the different tasks are included in the README.md file in each folder.